-Public Disclosure
+Public Disclosures

-In 2023 there was four public disclosures.
-Three of these were minor transportation incidents and one was a non-occupational transfer for medical attention.
+In 2024 there were three public disclosures.
+These disclosures were related to a reportable spill, a reportable leak and discharge as well as an ERT activation.
 There were no health or environmental impacts or from any of the incidents.